jonnyzar/OSCP_CheatSheets/Cheat_Sheets/linux_cheatsheet.md

 Note: passing -1 will generate an MD5 password, -5 a SHA256 and -6 SHA512 (recommended)

-To understand which hash you need, chach what is $X$:
+To understand which hash you need, check what is $X$:

 username:$X$salt$pass....